 - Never stick a foot or any part of your body outside the operator area, no matter how slow the truck is moving.
-You cannot stop 3680 kg (8000 pounds) with any part of your body.
-A foot or hand caught between the truck and a fixed object will be crushed or even cut off. - Keep your hands on the controls and your feet on the pedals/pad. - Travel in the direction that gives you the best view.
+You cannot stop 3630 kg or (8000 pounds) with any part of your body.
+A foot or hand caught between the truck and a fixed object will be crushed or even cut off. - Stand sideways with your back against the pad.
+Keep your hands on the controls and your feet on the pedals/pad. - Travel in the direction that gives you the best view.
 Look where you are going and slow down in congested areas. - Slow down for wet or slippery floors.
 Don't run over things. - Travel with the forks close to the ground, retracted and tilted up.
 Place the load against the load backrest (vertical face of the forks). - Look where you are going before you change direction of travel. - See that you have room to drive and turn.
 Always check for overhead objects.
 Watch out for power unit swing. - Slow down when making turns. - Avoid sudden movement of controls.
 Learn to use them smoothly at a moderate, even rate. - Check clearances before raising or lowering the forks or load. - Be extra careful if you must use your truck in an area where there is a risk of falling objects.